 Lots of companies do student discounts on IT products, books and more, so make sure you compare prices.
 Advice on IT discounts and software for Westminster students can be found on our IT discounts and free software page.

 Try to carefully manage how much you spend on social activities and items such as clothing, footwear and coffee, as this can really add up.
 Make the most of London's wide variety of student discounts when you have your NUS Extra card.

 There are many discounts that you can take advantage of while studying in London.
-These include 30% off travel from Transport for London with a Student Oyster Card, another 30% off rail travel with a Young Persons Railcard, discounts in hundreds of high street shops, restaurants, theatres, cinemas and other London attractions with a valid student ID card or NUS Extra card (also known as a Totum Card).
+These include 33% off travel from Transport for London with a Student Oyster Card, another 30% off rail travel with a Young Persons Railcard, discounts in hundreds of high street shops, restaurants, theatres, cinemas and other London attractions with a valid student ID card or NUS Extra card (also known as a Totum Card).
 You can register with the Student Beans website for more discounts on leisure and entertainment.
 Unidays also offers students discounts on high street and online stores.
 Also the Save the Student website is helpful for finding deals and saving money.

 International student blog